 "There we find it recorded that "all political power is inherent in the people, and all free governments are founded on their authority, and instituted for their benefit."
 The declaration is carried into every Constitution, appearing as section 2 of article 1 of the Constitution of 1876.
 With the ultimate political sovereignty of the people so forcefully declared throughout our history, the court would be unmindful of its high responsibility were it not careful in examining any claim of restriction on the liberty and authority of those who establish governments, and can change them in the mode prescribed by the fundamental law."
+(Bolding added)

-"It would be in the power of such convention to take away or destroy individual rights, but such an intention would never be presumed; and to give effect to a design so unjust and unreasonable would require the support of the most direct, explicit affirmative declaration of such intent."4 (Bolding added)
+"It would be in the power of such convention to take away or destroy individual rights, but such an intention would never be presumed; and to give effect to a design so unjust and unreasonable would require the support of the most direct, explicit affirmative declaration of such intent."4 is that no man should invade the lives, liberties and possessions